 Training/Responsibilities of VIR Fellows

-The fellowship provides a broad range of diagnostic and therapeutic vascular and nonvascular experience while allowing participation in a variety of cases, both as primary operator and as instructor and supervisor to residents performing cases.
+The Vascular and Interventional Radiology Fellowship provides a broad range of diagnostic and therapeutic vascular and nonvascular experience while allowing participation in a variety of cases, both as primary operator and as instructor and supervisor to residents performing cases.
 Additional experience is provided in MR angiography and CT angiography diagnostic exams.

 - Peripheral vascular disease